Purpose And Scope

 Sometimes you have some lines selected, and when you cut/move the multi-line selection, an extra blank line is left behind.
 Command "move line this to <target>" helps to not leave behind an extra blank line.

-"take first token until <hat>" won't work because of inference.
+"take first token until <hat>" won't work because of inference (the "first" is also applied to the hat part).
 Do "take first token until token <hat>".

 In some C++ text, "func(/*comment*/a);", the command "take arg air" will just select the "a", but "take item air" will select the comment as well.